isan26/reqmate/README.md

 ### Retry Classes

-We can instantiate the `Polling` and `Timed` directly from their own classes and inject then using the `setRetry`.
+Both `Polling` and `Timed` classes can be instantiated directly.
+You can then inject them using the `setRetry`.
+Here are examples for both:

-Check the examples bellow, it uses again the builder pattern to setup the values on a chain before injecting it to reqmate's request.
-You can do it all in one chain like in the Polling example or instantiate the class first and add the steps to the const like in timed.

 #### Polling Example